marmelab/ra-auth-google/packages/ra-auth-google/Readme.md

 By default, `ra-auth-google` will store the received token in **localStorage**, under the `"token"` key.

-You can choose how to store the token by providing a different `tokenStore`:
+If you want to store it somewhere else, or need to use a different key, you can provide your own `tokenStore`:

 ```tsx
 // in src/myTokenStore.tsx